From Volterra dislocations to strain-gradient plasticity: The geometry of multiple edge-dislocations

 where the first estimate follows from the Sobolev embedding $L^\infty \hookrightarrow W^{1,q}$, the second estimate follows from elliptic regularity \cite[Theorem 3.2.5]{Sch95}, the third passage follows from an explicit substitution of $d\gamma$, and in the last passage we used the geometric volume bound $m a^2 \lesssim 1$. \end{proof}

-\begin{proposition} There exists a constant $c = c(\W)>0$ such that if $b/a, b/a^2<c$, then $\|-\beta + \gamma\|_{L^\infty(\W)} < 1/9$, $Q$ is non-degenerate in $\W_\v = \W \setminus \brk{\bigcup_{i=1}^m B_{3|\v^i|/2}(p_i)}$, and $(\W_\v, Q^\#\euc, Q)$ is a body with $m$ dislocations according to \defref{def:body_w_disloc}. \end{proposition}
+\begin{proposition} There exists a constant $c = c(\W)>0$ such that if $b/a, b/a^2<c$, then $\|-\beta + \gamma\|_{L^\infty(\W)} < 1/9$, $\P$ is non-degenerate in $\W_\v = \W \setminus \brk{\bigcup_{i=1}^m B_{3|\v^i|/2}(p_i)}$, and $(\W_\v, \P)$ is a body with $m$ dislocations according to \defref{def:body_w_disloc}. \end{proposition}

-\begin{proof} Denote $\delta Q = -\beta + \gamma$.
-Let $c$ be such that $b/a, b/a^2<c$ implies that $\|\delta Q\|_{L^\infty(\W)} < 1/9$.
+\begin{proof} Denote $\Delta \P = -\beta + \gamma$.
+Let $c$ be such that $b/a, b/a^2<c$ implies that $\|\Delta \P\|_{L^\infty(\W)} < 1/9$.
 Then,

-which implies that $Q = \id_{\R^2} + (\alpha - \beta + \gamma)$ is invertible, i.e., it is an implant map.
-It remains to verify that each hole satisfies the requirements of a regular inner-boundary, when $\W_\v$ is endowed with the implant map $Q$.
+which implies that $\P = \IdRtwo + (\alpha - \beta + \gamma)$ is invertible, i.e., it is an implant map.
+It remains to verify that each hole satisfies the requirements of a regular inner boundary, when $\W_\v$ is endowed with the implant map $\P$.

 Consider the $i$-th dislocation: without loss of generality we may set $p_i=0$ and write $\v_i = \v$.
 For simplicity, assume that $\v = v \,\pl_1$ for $v>0$ (the general case can be obtained by rotation).
 By the definition of $\alpha$, comparing with \eqref{eq:hQv},